davidvolart/FrontEndTestTiendeo/README.md

 Front End Tiendeo Test
 ============================

 This is a project done as a front end test at Tiendeo.
-This app is a that allows us to add or delete "Cards" with very basic information (title, description and image).
+This app is a that allows us to add, delete or edit "Cards" with very basic information (title, description and image).

 Setup